Daily or Short-term Vehicle Rental

 - Resident and non-resident students must hold a valid driver’s license from their resident state and have knowledge of and be able to follow the State of Colorado driving rules and regulations.

-- Foreign students must posses a valid driver’s license from their resident country, have knowledge of and be able to follow the State of Colorado driving rules and regulations, and have a minimum of three years experience operating the same type of vehicle they are going to operate while here at CSU.
+- Foreign students will need to have a current US license from any state and have knowledge of and be able to follow the State of Colorado driving rules and regulations to operate University vehicles.

 - Visiting faculty: Visiting faculty members must posses a valid driver’s license from their resident state or country, have knowledge of and be able to follow the State of Colorado driving rules and regulations, and have a minimum of three years experience operating the same type of vehicle they are going to operate while here at CSU.